menu

 2. Accuracy issues

-DAST tools can sometimes produce false positives (reporting non-vulnerabilities) or false negatives (missing actual vulnerabilities).
-This leads to inefficiencies as security teams must manually verify and filter the results.
+DAST tools can sometimes produce false positives (reporting non-vulnerabilities) or false negatives (missing actual vulnerabilities), which leads to inefficiencies.
+Security teams must manually verify and filter the results.

 3. Lack of context awareness